MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > Agents may hear the configured music on hold in queue for up to 2 seconds when first joining the call.

 > [!IMPORTANT]
 > Transfer mode (when conference mode is disabled) is now in legacy mode.
-Support for transfer mode is scheduled to be removed by the end of September, 2024.
+Support for transfer mode is scheduled to be removed by the end of June 2025.

 ## [Step 4: Agent selection](#tab/agent-selection)